-Energy Conservation Water Conservation Select Energy Star label appliances in our purchases Choose Singapore Green Labelling Scheme ("SGLS") registered items upon replacement of appliances Replace lightings with high energy efficient lightings such as T5 with high frequency electronic ballast or Light Emitting Diode ("LED") Use of energy efficient lighting to minimise energy Use dual capacity flushing cistern Interior Conservation consumption while maintaining proper lighting level Ensure that all lights are switched off when not in use Install motion sensors for pantry areas or low use areas to save energy Ensure all windows and doors are closed when air-conditioner is in use Use of low volatile organic compounds paints certified under SGLS Materials used are SGLS products or use of products that have at least 30% of recyclable content
+Eı nergy Conservation Wa ater Conservation • Select Energy Star label appliances in our purchases Choose Singapore Green Labelling Scheme ("SGLS") registered items upon replacement of appliances Replace lightings with high energy efficient lightings such as • Report water leakage to building hotline immediately Do not remove flow restrictors devices installed on water taps Use of auto-sensor taps for all basin taps Use dual capacity flushing cistern • T5 with high frequency electronic ballast or Light Emitting Diode ("LED") Use of energy efficient lighting to minimise energy consumption while maintaining proper lighting level Ensure that all lights are switched off when not in use Install motion sensors for pantry areas or low use areas to save energy Ensure all windows and doors are closed when air-conditioners are in use Int terior Conservation Use of low volatile organic compounds paints certified under SGLS Materials used are SGLS products or use of products that have at least 30% of recyclable content R ecycling

-- Segregate recyclable items properly - Clean up recyclables before sorting as contaminated recyclables are considered general wastes - Electronic waste recycling in The Concourse managed by third party waste management service provider
+- Segregate recyclable items properly - Clean up recyclables before sorting as contaminated recyclables are considered general wastes - Electronic waste recycling in The Concourse and International Building managed by third-party waste management service provider

-Within our office, we incorporated energy saving features to reduce our energy consumption such as installing LED lighting, installing motion sensors for toilets and staircases, using high efficiency electronic ballasts at common areas and energy efficient air cooling systems across all of our buildings.
+Within our office, we have incorporated energy-saving features to reduce our energy consumption.
+These include installing LED lights, installing motion sensors for toilets and staircases and using high-efficiency electronic ballasts in common areas and energy-efficient air-cooling systems across all our buildings.